Applying a new speaker cloth

 Other speaker cloth experiences

-Looking back, I have fixed the speaker cloth of three other radios, besides
+On earlier occasions I have fixed the speaker cloth of three other radios before

 the